 Crush and Contact Injuries

 Conditions are ever-changing on oil and gas worksites, which means that workers must constantly be aware of their surroundings and those performing high-risk jobs must always remain vigilant.
 Sadly, crush and contact injuries are common in the oil and gas industry.
 Moving vehicles, high-pressure hoses, overhead cranes and cables, or other heavy equipment can ultimately cause workers to become crushed, struck, or caught in between two hard objects.

 Hurt While Working on an Oilfield?

 If you sustained injuries while working in the oil and gas industry, you have rights that we can help protect.
 At Morris & Dewett Injury Lawyers, our Shreveport oil field accident attorneys are part of your local communities and understand the need you have to get back on your feet so you can get back to work, put food on the table for your family, and pay your bills.

 With a reputation for excellence and a track record of past successes, you have our word that we will do everything in our power to help you physically, emotionally, and financially recover after an oilfield accident.
 If your loved one was killed while working on an oilfield, we can also guide your family through the process of filing a wrongful death claim.

 Don’t wait to contact an attorney to learn more about your legal rights.
-Call Morris & Dewett Injury Lawyers at (888) 492-5532 to get started with a free, no-obligation case review.
+Call Morris & Dewett Injury Lawyers at (888) 492-5532 or complete an online form to get started with a free, no-obligation case review.